pandas-dev/pandas/doc/source/indexing.rst

   - Enables automatic and explicit data alignment
   - Allows intuitive getting and setting of subsets of the data set

-In this section / chapter, we will focus on the latter set of functionality, namely how to slice, dice, and generally get and set subsets of pandas objects.
+In this section / chapter, we will focus on the final point: namely, how to slice, dice, and generally get and set subsets of pandas objects.
 The primary focus will be on Series and DataFrame as they have received more development attention in this area.
-More work will be invested in Panel and future higher-dimensional data structures in the future, especially in label-based advanced indexing.
+Expect more work to be invested higher-dimensional data structures (including Panel) in the future, especially in label-based advanced indexing.

 .. _indexing.basics: